Thursday, 10 June 2021

 Costume Design by Michael Burdle

 The one exception to the colony's earthy colour palette is Nicholas Pennell as the colony's resident agitator Winston, wearing a purple vinyl vest.
+In some scenes, he sports futuristic brown dungarees.

-The Master turns up in a stolen 'Adjudicator' robe, designed with golden lining around the shoulder boards and a raised collar; very Ming the Merciless.
+The Master turns up in a stolen 'Adjudicator' robe, designed with golden lining around the shoulder boards and a raised collar; very Ming the Merciless!

 The Time Lords, briefly seen at the serial's beginning, wear blue and white robes with a circular collar piece; the actors are shot either at a distance or in extreme close-ups, preventing the costumes being seen clearly.